lindenbaum/eipmi/README.md

 Therefore, EIPMI provides the possibility to distribute asynchronous events for all currently existing sessions through a `gen_event`.
-User can subscribe to EIPMI events using `eipmi:subscribe/2`.
-Subscription can be cancelled using `eipmi:unsubscribe/2`.
-The subscriber must implement the `gen_event` behaviour and be prepared to receive the following events on the `handle_event/2`
+User can subscribe to EIPMI events using `eipmi:add_handler/2` or `eipmi:add_sup_handler/2`.
-callback:
+Subscription can be cancelled using `eipmi:delete_handler/2`.
+The functions are basically wrappers for the known `gen_event` functions.
+The subscriber must therefore implement the `gen_event` behaviour and be prepared to receive the following events on the `handle_event/2` callback:

 ```erlang
 {ipmi,